 - 30 companies paid (-6.7%) in taxes - in other words, our government paid them 6.7% of their corporate taxes in tax rebates and actual refunds.

-That sure doesn't seem to buttress the argument to stop taxing their profits at all, until you look at the reasons these companies were able to get away with not paying any taxes, or even getting tax refunds, on hundreds of millions of dollars of profit.
-Even worse, all their actions were perfectly legal - they played by the rules.
+That doesn't seem to buttress the argument to stop taxing their profits at all, until you look at the reasons these companies were able to get away with not paying any taxes, or even getting tax refunds, on hundreds of millions of dollars of profit.
+Even worse, all their actions were perfectly legal.
+They played by the rules.

-- Government tax deductions - like the "bonus" 1-year 50% additional depreciation allowance.
+- Government tax deductions; like the "bonus" 1-year 50% additional depreciation allowance.
 It sounds complicated, but it boils down to a free 50% increase in the tax deduction on business equipment and machinery in the first year.
-The affect is a reduction of taxable profits. - how did that extra 50% "bonus" get there? - political legislation, so don't blame the corporations, blame the politicians.
+The effect is a reduction of taxable profits.
+How did that extra 50% "bonus" get there?
+Political legislation, so don't blame the corporations, blame the politicians.

-- Government incentive programs - programs that offer business tax breaks and deductions if they do something the government wants - sort of like paying farmers NOT to plant crops, only relative to business practices instead of crops.
-G.E. received hundreds of millions from these incentive tax breaks and deductions, some in response to their actions to move plants and jobs overseas. - how do these incentives and tax breaks get on the books? - political legislation, so don't blame the corporations, blame the politicians
+- Government incentive programs; programs that offer business tax breaks and deductions if they do something the government wants.
+Analogous to the government paying farmers NOT to plant crops, only relative to business practices instead of crops.
+G.E. received hundreds of millions from these incentive tax breaks and deductions.
+Some in response to their actions to move plants and jobs overseas.
+How do these incentives and tax breaks get on the books?
+Political legislation, so don't blame the corporations, blame the politicians

-- Government subsidies - our government actually subsidizes a portion, or all of a business's expenses when they do something the government wants, or thinks is beneficial to America.
-How are these subsidies created? -by political legislation, so don't blame the corporations, blame the politicians.
+- Government subsidies; our government actually subsidizes a portion, or all of some business' expenses when they do something the government wants, or thinks is beneficial to America.
+How are these subsidies created?
+By political legislation, so don't blame the corporations, blame the politicians.
 And who decides if a company gets these subsidies?
-Government bureaucrats - think Solyndra.
+Government bureaucrats.
+I think we all remember Solyndra.

 The problem is the rules.
 Too many, and too wrong.
 Get rid of them and stop taxing corporate profit.
 Take away the motivation and opportunity.
 Let them make all the profit they want.
 Let them take all the effort they devote to "working" the tax laws to protect that profit and turn it to making more profit.
 Then tax the distribution of that profit, not the corporation that makes it.